 - Corticosteroid injections: These are anti-inflammatory injections to treat acne breakouts.
 These injections can treat large, deep, and painful acne.
 These injections can relieve the pain and decrease the size of acne breakouts.

-- Laser Therapy: Laser therapy is performed with a laser device to help you get rid of the skin condition.
+- Laser Therapy: Different types of laser treatments are used for acne, depending on the specific condition.
 There are various laser treatments for Acne that can be performed by an expert practitioner.
 Acne Scars treatment may include laser resurfacing of the skin.

 How Can I prevent Chest Acne?

-Acne can re-appear even after the treatment.
+Acne can reappear even after treatment.
 To avoid acne in the future, you should follow several habits.
 This will keep the Chest acne whilst ensuring that you have overall glowing skin.

 Some of the skincare habits are:

-- Take a Shower with hot water, and use a body wash for acne on the back and chest
+- Take a shower with warm water, and use a body wash for acne on the back and chest

 - Do not wash the skin more than twice a day.
 This may increase friction and irritation.